dkaslovsky/textnote/README.md

 It is recommended to build using Go 1.15.7 or greater to avoid a potential security issue when looking for the desired editor in the `$PATH` ([details](https://blog.golang.org/path-security)).

 ## Usage
-textnote is intentionally simple to use and supports two commands: `open` for creating/opening notes and `archive` for consolidating notes into monthly archive files.
+textnote is intentionally simple to use and supports two main commands: `open` for creating/opening notes and `archive` for consolidating notes into monthly archive files.

 ### **open**
 The `open` command will open a dated note in an editor, creating it first if it does not exist.